-Item Length: 1 NAACCR Item #: 3844 NAACCR Name: Grade Pathological
+Item Length: 1 NAACCR Item #: 3844 NAACCR Name: Grade Pathological XML NAACCR ID: gradePathological

-Grade Pathological is new for 2018.
-This data item records the grade of a solid primary tumor that has been resected and for which no neoadjuvant therapy was administered.
+Grade Pathological, effective 01/01/2018, records the grade of a solid primary tumor that has been resected and for which no neoadjuvant therapy was administered.
 If AJCC staging is being assigned, the tumor must have met the surgical resection requirements in the AJCC manual.
 This may include the grade from the clinical workup.
 For some sites, grade is required to assign the pathological stage group.